ClementTsang/bottom/README.md

 -R, --regex                     Search defaults to using regex -s, --show_disabled_data        Shows disabled CPU entries in the CPU legend -b, --basic                     Enables basic mode, removing charts and condensing data
+    --use_old_network_legend    Use the older (pre-0.4) network legend which is separate from the network chart --hide_table_gap            Hides the spacing between table headers and data
 ```

 ### Options